Test Preparation Sources for the TEAS

 - Start with test basics.
 Without learning the essentials like what is expected in the test, how much time is allotted, and what kind of questions are asked, you cannot take the test.

 - Learn any institution-specific test details.
-With each institution having its own testing requirements, course admission deadlines, and minimum score criteria, it is vital that these are understood well ahead of the test, and taken care of in your preparations.
+With each institution having its own testing requirements, course admission deadlines, and minimum score criteria, it is vital that these are understood well ahead of the test, and taken care of in your preparation.

 - Choose your prep resources wisely.
-With plenty of prep options available for the TEAS exam, it is important that you choose the right ones for your needs.
+With plenty of prep options available for the exam, it is important that you choose the right ones for your needs.
 Some of these prep sources are listed below.

 - Focus on your test.
 With many testing restrictions like number of attempts in a year limited, it is wise that you take your test seriously and accordingly prepare yourself.
 Keeping yourself calm, focused, and relaxed during your preparation and on the test day helps achieve good results.